oracle-livelabs/security/blockchain-table-new/blockchain-tables-prereq/blockchain-tables-prereq.md

 ### Prerequisites

-* LiveLabs Cloud Account
+* A Free-Tier or LiveLabs Oracle Cloud account.
-* Have successfully completed the previous labs
+* Have successfully completed the previous labs.

 ## Task 1: Managing Certificates for Blockchain Tables